Dixin-Lab/MMSC/README.md

 finished_files = os.listdir(save_scene_dir_base)
 ```

-### Segment audio based on movie shots
+### Segment audio based on trailer shots
-During the training phase, in order to obtain aligned movie shots and audio shots from each official trailer, we segment the official trailer audio according to the duration of the movie shots.
+During the training phase, in order to obtain aligned trailer shots and audio shots from each official trailer, we segment the official trailer audio according to the duration of the trailer shots.
-The codes can be found in ```./segmentation/seg_audio_based_on_shots.py```.
+The codes can be found in ```./pre-processing/segmentation/seg_audio_based_on_shots.py```.
-If you want to perform audio segmentation based on your movies shot segmentation, please be aware of modifying the path for reading the audio and the path for saving the segmentation results in the code.
+If you want to perform audio segmentation based on your trailer shot segmentation, please be aware of modifying the path for reading the audio and the path for saving the segmentation results in the code.

 ```commandline
 seg_json = dict()  # save the segmentation info of audio